 There are a lot of different and loose terms used now around marketing.
 There are also a lot of misconceptions about marketing and what it is - that it is just graphic design of a business logo or sales or doing a bit of social media for your business.

 Marketing is about all of these activities plus much much more!
-With our digital world changing so fast and expediently growing, marketing now encompasses an abundance of new factors.
+With our digital world changing so fast and expediently growing, marketing now encompasses an abundance of new elements.

 So what actually is marketing?